 And as I am not a sleep expert, I reverted back to what I know best.
 Yoga.
-And taking control over my own well-being in ways possible to me.
+And taking control of my own well-being in ways possible to me.

 Yoga teaches us to cultivate an awareness of the present moment, and this understanding has really helped me to deal with the phases in my life when sleep was interrupted.

 Worrying about how much or how little sleep the night might bring is normal for the times in our lives that our sleep is disturbed.
 But this thought alone is a worry about a possible event in the future, it’s a fantasy really.
 It hasn’t happened yet.
 So thinking about it is not helpful either.
 When you find yourself in situations where you start to worry about the night ahead, step onto your mat and practise a little yoga, connect to your here and now.

 Regular yoga practice can also help us find acceptance for our lives, for what is, including the challenging parts which undoubtedly we all experience to some degree.
 Not being able to sleep well, especially over longer periods of time, can have many impacts on our lives and our physical and mental well-being.
 Finding acceptance that this is a phase in our life (and this too will most likely pass at one point) can help lower our stress levels in a situation that can otherwise be very hard to cope with.